Second Chance (1987 TV series): Boys Will Be Boys

-After a little over a month off the air, the series returned in January 1988 under a new title, Boys Will Be Boys.
+After a little over a month off the air, the series was retooled and returned in January 1988 under a new title, Boys Will Be Boys.
 In this revamp, the supernatural element was dropped, causing Kiel Martin and Joseph Maher to exit the cast.
 As the new title implied, the format now revolved solely around the antics of Chazz, Booch and Eugene.
 Helen was by now in a much better financial situation, and was able to keep the family home.
 This was also evidenced by a three-part excursion the cast took to Las Vegas as the retooled series began.
 Booch, whose alcoholic father had just died, had moved in with the Russells—but not into the main house itself.
 With the apartment over the garage now tenantless, Chazz and Booch decided to move in there together, getting a taste of independence and the roommate experience already in high school.
-Eugene, of course, always dropped by to share in their escapades and to annoy Booch.
+Eugene, of course, always dropped by to share in their escapades and to annoy Booch (and Chazz to a lesser extent).

 Two new characters were added to the show, who had previously made guest appearances on Second Chance.
 Debbie Miller (Terri Ivens), Chazz's main love interest since first grade, had broken up with Chazz during her early guest shot on the show, but, now on full-time, began to romantically drift back to Chazz—only after dating others first.
 The two soon resumed being an item.
 Also joining the cast was Alex (Adam Sadowsky), who, in his Second Chance guest appearances, made friends with Chazz and revealed to the older Charles Russell that he was also on a mission for God.
 This character history was disregarded for Boys Will Be Boys, as Alex was now a classmate/friend to Booch and Eugene as well as Chazz.

 Although the format was tweaked, the series was moved around Fox's Saturday night schedule a few more times, and was then cancelled at the end of the season.
 After the last original episode of Boys Will Be Boys aired on May 14, 1988, repeats aired through July 2 of that year.